bitplane/ideas/2022/atime2die.md

 This would require tests that cause exceptions in every possible way, and a coverage tool that is far deeper than standard, and 100% coverage.

+## God king emperor mode

+So you have a bunch of services that are RAM heavy, they run across a Number of machines.
+Stick a gateway on the front with MQ architecture.

+Use your test cases to shrink the images as above and use them for the bulk of your services, but keep an unmolested one around too.
+If you get a crash:

+* Post a message with the request saying it's a bad one
+* Spin up a real container process the request
+* Throw the input request into the test case bucket and run the shrink process again.
+* Redeploy.
+Rinse and repeat.

+Maybe the craziness goes away?
+Could it be useful?